dustinmoris/dustinmoris/README.md

 - :grinning: My name is Dustin...
 - :keyboard: I code in C#, F# and Go
-- :ok_hand: A little bit of frontend too
+- :ok_hand: A little bit of JavaScript and frontend languages too
 - :rocket: I maintain a few OSS projects which you can see below...
 - :computer: I also love blogging on :arrow_right: [dusted.codes](https://dusted.codes) :arrow_left:
 - :coffee: I'm massively addicted to coffee